firozkhan18/technologies-notes/first-round-interview-consolidated.md

    System.out.println(getMessage.get());
    ```

+### Benefits of Lambda Expressions:
+1. **Concise and Readable Code**: Lambda expressions allow you to write more concise and readable code, reducing the need for boilerplate code such as anonymous inner classes.
+2. **Functional Programming**: Lambda expressions are a key part of functional programming in Java, enabling you to pass behavior as arguments and return values from methods more naturally.
+3. **Parallel Processing**: Lambdas, combined with streams, make it easier to perform operations like filtering, mapping, and reducing data in parallel.

 ### Conclusion:

 Lambda expressions in Java 8 make code more concise and readable, particularly in functional-style programming.
 They are particularly useful when working with collections, handling concurrency, or dealing with APIs that expect functional interfaces.